-Note 6 of the consolidated condensed interim financial statements outline our mineral property and deferred exploration cost expenditures in the year.
+Note 6 of the consolidated condensed interim financial statements outline the Company's mineral property and deferred exploration cost expenditures.
 A summary of work completed during the year is outlined below.

-To June 30, 2012, cumulative expenditures of \$3,513,487 were spent on the Red Hill properties and \$870,815 on the Wood Hills South property.
+As at September 30, 2012, cumulative expenditures of \$3,876,403 were spent on the Miranda, Barrick and Idaho Properties and \$1,064,387 on the Wood Hills South Property.